GusNIP NTAE Center Awards $500K in Capacity Building Grants

 About GusNIP NTAE Center and Nutrition Incentive Hub

 The Nutrition Incentive Hub is a coalition of partners, created by the Gus Schumacher Nutrition Incentive Program National Training, Technical Assistance, Evaluation, and Information Center (GusNIP NTAE Center), that supports nutrition incentive projects, including SNAP incentives, and produce prescription projects.
-The GusNIP NTAE Center is led by Gretchen Swanson Center for Nutrition.
+The GusNIP NTAE Center is led by Center for Nutrition and Health Impact.
 In partnership with Fair Food Network, they assembled the Nutrition Incentive Hub, a coalition of evaluators, researchers, practitioners, and grocery and farmers market experts from across the country dedicated to strengthening and uniting the best thinking in the field to increase access to affordable, healthy food to those who need it most.
 The GusNIP NTAE Center is funded through a cooperative agreement and is supported by Gus Schumacher Nutrition Incentive Program grant no. 2019-70030-30415/project accession no. 1020863 from the USDA National Institute of Food and Agriculture.
 For more information about the Nutrition Incentive Hub, please visit www.nutritionincentivehub.org.